blurpesec/metalyth-blog-content/publish/Aggregate-Allocation-System.md

  - `bucket_deposit` - Allows users to deposit to a bucket. `tier: 0`.
  - `bucket_withdraw` - Allows users to withdraw from a bucket. `tier: 1`.
  - `bucket_assign` - Allows users to assign permission tiers to others for a bucket. `tier: 2`
+#### Locking down owner's access to primary inventory.

+We'll probably need to talk to CCP about how to fully lock-away a storage unit's owner's ability to t
 #### Sane Defaults
 If the user doesn't pre-configure access-control for the bucket they're depositing into for the first time, it should auto-configure a self-owned bucket where no-one else can access.
 If the user is attempting to deposit into a bucket that already exists, there should be a "write" permission that they are required to have before they can write.
 If they attempt to write to it - it should fail.
 We can use this `write` param to dictate what users see when they navigate to the dapp.
 ## Additional Use-cases